aarkalyk/VoiceCalculator/README.md

-# VoiceCalculator
+## VoiceCalculator
-VoiceCalculator is a simple iOS app that evaluates simple mathematical expressions provided by voice.
+VoiceCalculator is an iOS app that evaluates simple mathematical expressions provided by voice.
+The app supports
+- multiplication
+- division
+- subtraction
+- addition